megazear7/zelt-stack-docs/src/partials/getting-started.md

 }
 ```

-### Client styles
+### Client Styles
-Client styles in the zelt-stack-template use CSS variables defined in `static/app.css` for consistent theming, avoiding hardcoded values.
-Global styles are managed in `styles.global.ts`, while component-specific styles are embedded within component files using Lit's static styles property.
-This approach ensures maintainable, themeable UI across the application.
+Client styles in the zelt-stack-template use CSS variables from `static/app.css` for consistent theming without hardcoded values.
+Global styles live in `styles.global.ts`, and component-specific styles are embedded in component files via Lit's static styles property.
+This keeps the UI maintainable and easily themeable.

 ```typescript
 import { css } from "lit";